Ximene Trencavel-1 June 1355

 She paused, taking in the scene.

-The Compte’s voice purred.
+The Compte came alongside her. his voice purred.
 ‘We are here for a rehearsal.
 Two rehearsals, in fact.
 The first for a romantic dinner in a campsite, by a campfire at which I will stand in for the Prince.’

 ‘And the second?’